openlawteam/docs/docs/openlaw-core/README.md

 ---
 meta:
   - name: description
-    content: Core components of the OpenLaw Scala protocol, including the markup language and the virtual machine for holding contract state.
+    content: [TODO update as necessary] Core components of the OpenLaw Scala protocol, including the markup language and the virtual machine for holding contract state.
 ---

+_Everything below is existing content._

 # OpenLaw Core